Remownz/react-router-apollo/README.md

 ## How It Works

-For every mutation request your history (push) will be synced.
+Every mutation request with context `historyPush: true` your browser history (push) will be synced.
 On every pop state the mutate function will be triggered.

 ## Tutorial